Here we answer the most common questions about the LIBER conference.

 When is the next LIBER Annual Conference?

 LIBER conferences are normally always held at the beginning of the summer, either during the last two weeks of June or the first week of July (depending on the venue and national holidays).

 When does the Call for Papers open?

 When can I register?

-Registration normally opens in the last two weeks of February.
+Registration for physical LIBER conferences normally opens in the last two weeks of February.
 In recent years the LIBER conference has become very popular and registration is normally capped at 400-500 delegates (depending on the capacity of the venue).
 If you want to attend, please register early.

 Who attends the conference?